ADGEfficiency/data-science-south/content/lessons/shell.md

 #### Accessing an Environment Variable

-We can view the value of this environment variable with `lang:shell-session:echo`, using the `lang:shell-session:$NAME` syntax:
+We can view the value of this environment variable with `echo`, using the `$NAME` syntax:

 ```shell-session
 $ echo $stage